 In our last supervision session my request to discuss how we worked, my inability to make progress with her way of responding to my work in progress, the tears pouring down my face, were not mentioned.
 Instead I was given a description of how they all work when writing an article together: ‘this is shit, rewrite it’, no politeness or support, which apparently ends in an article being finished quickly.

 The page from Stylish Academic Writing (Sword, 2012) describing what made a good article, which I had sent in the interests of sharing something I was reading, was mocked as being wrong and not in line with current practice.
-If I didn’t like this approach maybe I could go (from Health Science) to Arts and find a ‘feminist supervisor’, who won’t mind if I take 10 years to complete (what is that supposed to mean?).
+The page from Stylish Academic Writing (Sword, 2012) describing what made a good article, which I had sent in the interests of sharing something I was reading, was mocked as being wrong and not in line with current practice.
+If I didn’t like this approach maybe I could go to a different faculty and find a ‘feminist supervisor’, who won’t mind if I take 10 years to complete.
+This response showed neither an understanding of feminism nor my own intention to complete in a timely manner

 The upshot of this meeting was: “No hard feelings, find a supervisor better suited to your style.
 I’ll sign the paperwork.”